Claire-bot87/my-relaxation-api/README.md

 I worked independently for this project.
 We had 1 week to complete it.

 ### Technologies Used
-Node
+- Node
-Express
+- Express
-EJS
+- EJS
-Mongoose
+- Mongoose
-MongoDB Compass
+- MongoDB Compass
-Netlify
+- Netlify

 ### Brief
-\aplication with full crud
+- Build an application with full CRUD functionality.

-The app utilises EJS templates for rendering views to users The ap uses session-based authentication
+- The app must utilise EJS templates for rendering views to users.
+- The app must use session-based authentication.
-The app’s files are organisex folowign conventions taugh tin lectures
+- The app’s files must be organised according to convention.

-The app has at leats one data entitiy in addition to the User model At least one erntity must jave a relationshuip with the user model It must have full CRUD finctionality
+- The app must have at least one data entity in addition to the User model.
+- At least one entity must have a relationshuip with the user model.
-Authorisation os implemented (only loggedin users can create updat or deletedata) The app must be deployed online
+- Authorisation must be implemented (only logged in users can create, update or delete data).
+- The app must be deployed online.

 ## Planning